-Business Law (5662)
+CHS Business Law (5662)

-The student will start with gaining some familiarity with how laws are created and interpreted, and then continue with an introduction to contracts and laws that can impact a business.
+In this College in High School course, the student will start with gaining some familiarity with how laws are created and interpreted, and then continue with an introduction to contracts and laws that can impact a business.
 Bankruptcy, global commerce and international agreements and laws that affect how a business is regulated will also be reviewed.
+Through a partnership with Robert Morris University (RMU), students may opt to pay and pursue a 3 credit BLAW 2000 RMU course: Law, Business & Society.
+For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.
+COURSE REGISTRATION: When registering, this course can be found in Arts & Humanities